replicatedhq/replicated-docs/docs/reference/kots-cli-getting-started.md

 # Installing the kots CLI

-Replicated KOTS uses the kots CLI to help users install and manage applications.
+Users can interact with the Replicated kots CLI to install and manage applications with Replicated KOTS.
 The kots CLI is a kubectl plugin that runs locally on any computer.

 ## Prerequisite